react-easier/spreado/README.md

 hydrate(<App>, document.getElementById('app'));
 ```

-After that, we set the initial data for all the `useQuery` calls of `react-query` (or, set the fallback data for all the `useSWR` calls of `swr`) so to have correct statuses of data fetching in the client side:
+After that, we set the initial data for all the `useQuery` calls of `react-query` so to have correct statuses of data fetching in the client side:

 ```diff
 -import {useSpreadIn, useSpreadOut} from 'spreado';